How Startups from the USA to France are Embracing the AI Wave

 From core product to internal optimization, how are our companies using AI?

 All startups focus on creating, prototyping, and optimizing a product.
 Thus, for many, integrating AI into this process has been a logical path to follow.
-67% of service-as-a-software startups, such as Aircall, Fairmarkit, or Visage, have identified implementing AI into their core product as a key priority.
+67% of software as a service (SaaS) startups, such as Aircall, Fairmarkit, or Visage, have identified implementing AI into their core product as a key priority.
 Others choose to build from scratch and use AI as a differentiator.

-It is, however, compelling to notice that even startups producing physical products, which make up 1/3 of respondents, have also highlighted this objective.
+Even startups that manufacture physical products, which make up 1/3 of respondents, are already using AI.
 21% of them, including Reev, Invoxia, or Tageos, aim to improve their product with AI.
-This confirms the notion that all companies, regardless of their specification, seem to recognize the vast potential of AI in seemingly every sector.
+This confirms the notion that all companies, regardless of their sector, seem to recognize the vast potential of AI in seemingly every sector.

 Outside of engineering teams, Artificial Intelligence is often used in other departments, ranging from marketing to sales, in order to improve efficiency and reach further goals: better analysis, more insights, new use cases...
 46% of our startups have expressed their desire to see AI implemented in content creation, sales or customer support.